Greg Dill: Two ways to get your Medicare benefits

 Original Medicare doesn't cover prescription drugs.
 If you want drug coverage, you can buy a Medicare Part D plan.
 Such plans are sold through private companies approved by Medicare.
 You have to pay an additional monthly premium for Part D.

-Medicare Advantage companies must cover all of the services that Original Medicare covers.
-(However, Original Medicare covers hospice care, some new Medicare benefits, and some costs for clinical research studies, even if you're in a Medicare Advantage plan.)
+Medicare Advantage companies must cover all of the services Original Medicare covers.
+(However, Original Medicare covers Hospice care, some new Medicare benefits, and some costs for clinical research studies, even if you're in a Medicare Advantage plan).
 In all types of Medicare Advantage plans, you're always covered for emergency and urgent care.

 You can join a Medicare Advantage plan even if you have a pre‑existing condition — except for End-Stage Renal Disease.
 People with ESRD usually are covered through Original Medicare.